 Check out co-pays and how much your hospital stay is likely to cost.
 Also, you may need to pre-approve your hospital stay, they can give you the skinny!

-5. Find a prenatal vitamin, and take it when you’re first pregnant
+5. Find a prenatal vitamin and take it when you’re first pregnant

 6. You can continue to work out in early pregnancy

-If you feel up to it, you can continue to keep up the same activity you did before you got pregnant.
+If you feel up to it, you can continue to keep up the same activity as you did before you got pregnant.
 There are more restrictions on what type of workouts you can do as you progress in your pregnancy.
 Check with your doctor, but there’s no reason to feel like a fragile flower.

 7. Being tired is normal in early pregnancy